Definitions and interpretation

 b. we store your Data on secure servers.

-c. payment details are encrypted using SSL technology (typically you will see a lock icon or green address bar (or both) in your browser when we use this technology.
+c. sensitive details are encrypted using SSL technology (typically you will see a lock icon or green address bar (or both) in your browser when we use this technology.

 15. We are certified to SOC 2.
 This family of standards helps us manage your Data and keep it secure.